KiFoundation/ki-testnet-challenge/tutorials/gentx.md

 The first step of the KiChain testnet challenge is to initiate a new testnet from scratch.
 Therefore, participants are required to create the keys of their validators and to generate their genesis transactions.

+Following are the System requirements to run a node on the KiChain testnet:
+- Ubuntu 18.04 OS or later
+- 4 Cores
+- 4GB RAM
+- 80GB SSD at least

-Following is the process of achieving this:
+Following is the process of creating the validator keys and the genesis transaction:

 Download and install Go v1.13.5+ )